PQSB/blog-robotica-servicio-25-26/p6/README_P6.md

 -  Pose estimation can only start after the robot has seen at least one tag, since an initial absolute reference is required.

 #### APRILTAG DETECTION:
-For Apriltag detection the following functions are used:
+For AprilTag detection the following functions are used:
-- **detect_apriltags:** returns all the apriltags detected in the image.
+- **detect_apriltags:** returns all the AprilTags detected in the image.
-- **filter_closest_apriltag:** returns the closest apriltag to the robot (the biggest one in the image).
+- **filter_closest_apriltag:** returns the closest AprilTag to the robot (the biggest one in the image).

 #### POSE ESTIMATION:
 When the robot detects an AprilTag in the image, the **calculate_robot_pose** function calculates the estimated pose of the robot.
 The function requires the following parameters: